MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-manager.md

 The built-in Templates each have a built-in Assessment associated with them, but you can create additional Assessments based on built-in Templates, and you can import your own Templates, and create custom Assessments based off those.

 > [!IMPORTANT]
-> When you receive an alert notification (designated by an orange triangle icon on the Templates dashboard) that a template is ready for update, we strongly suggest selecting **Update** to ensure your score is accurately calculated.
-Updates do not automatically extend to the Assessment level, so it is also important to accept all updates for Assessments to ensure proper functionality.
+> When you receive an alert notification (designated by an orange triangle icon on the Templates dashboard) that a template is ready for update, select **Update** to ensure your score is accurately calculated.
+Updates do not automatically extend to the Assessment level, so you should also accept updates to Assessments to ensure proper functionality.

 ### Create a Template